vsajip/python-gnupg/docs/index.rst

    when working with GnuPG >= 2.1.*

-.. note:: If you specify values in ``options``, make sure you don't specify values which will conflict with other values added by python-gnupg.
+.. note:: If you specify values in ``options``, make sure you don't specify values which will conflict with other values added by ``python-gnupg``.
 You should be familiar with GPG command-line arguments and how they affect GPG's operation.

 .. versionchanged:: 0.3.7